bambielli/bambielli.github.io/_til/2017-01-29-spread-operator-deep-copy.md

 Under the hood, Babel is transpiling the `...` to `Object.assign` (it contains a fallback if used in a browser where `Object.assign()` is not yet implemented).
 From the [MDN][mdn]{:target="_blank"} documentation: _The `Object.assign()` method is used to copy the values of all enumerable own properties from one or more source objects to a target object.
 It will return the target object._

-In retrospect, I should have realized that a "copy" is nothing more than a shallow copy, and in the case of reference types just a copy to the reference.
-This caused some weird bugs where I was anticipating changes made to the copy to be isolated, but I eventually tracked down the cause (and learned something in the process).
+In retrospect, I should have realized that a "copy" is nothing more than a shallow copy, and in the case of reference types (like objects) just a copy to the reference.
+This caused some weird bugs where I was anticipating changes made to the copy to be isolated, but I eventually tracked down the cause and learned something in the process.

 [spread]: https://github.com/sebmarkbage/ecmascript-rest-spread#spread-properties
 [redux]: http://redux.js.org/docs/recipes/UsingObjectSpreadOperator.html